-- Study for a registered qualification providing routes in School Nursing and Health Visiting
+- Study for a registered Level 7 qualification providing routes into School Nursing and Health Visiting

 - Learn from expert nurses and visiting specialists on this contemporary programme which encompasses registration for practice

 - Benefit from a curriculum praised for its enhanced practice perspective and ‘outstanding’ fitness for practice from the NMC